ee292d/udnn/README.md

 You should at least compare the following two cases with variable data types, such as `int8`, `int16`, `int32`, `flaot32`, and `double`:
-1. Benchmark performance impact on Intel and ARM CPU (all data types).
+1. Benchmark performance impact on Intel (all data types).
 2. Benchmark against Tensorflow on Intel CPU (`float32` and `double`).
 3. Benchmark against Tensorflow-Lite on ARM CPU (optional).

-Besides timing numbers, you should always include prediction accuracies.
+4. Benchmark performance impact on ARM (all data types).
+You're free to write either C++ or Python for benchmark.
+Notice that Python version takes a while to compile.

+For part 1, 2, and 3, you have to use your model and weights trained from Task 1.
+For part 4, random weights are allowed.

 Notice that Tensorflow CPU requires the Conv2D layer to be at least floats;
 you only need to include `float32` and `double` on Intel CPU.